 Road Trip Tips for Long Car Rides with a Baby

-1. Accept that each car trip with a baby is going to take you longer.
+1. Accept long car rides with a baby are going to take you longer

 I typically estimate about a 30 minute stop for every 2.5 hours of driving.
 There have been times, however, that I stopped every 2 hours (or even more frequently) when my son was in that 6-12 month stage and made road trips fairly difficult.
 Give yourself plenty of time to get to your destination safely and on time.

 2. Pack as much in the car as you can the night before your road trip with a baby

 Whether you’re leaving at 5am or 5pm, try to pack the car ahead of time to minimize stress the day you’re leaving for your trip.
 Ideally, I try to have everything in there but the diaper bag and cooler.
 The last thing you want to do is to have to jam a week’s worth of stuff into your car while trying to hold that sweet little babe.
 (Especially since there will be times when just walking out the door is a feat in itself!)